mealie-recipes/mealie/docs/docs/documentation/getting-started/faq.md

 Scaling up this recipe or adding it to a Shopping List will now smartly take care of ingredient amounts and duplicate combinations.

-Initial seeding of Units is pretty complete, but there are many Foods in the world.
-You'll probably find that you need to add Foods to the database during parsing for the first several recipes.
-Once you have a well-populated Food database, there is are API routes to parse ingredients automatically in bulk.
-But this is not a good idea without a very complete set of Foods.

 ## Is it Safe to Upgrade Mealie?

 Yes.
 If you are using the v1 branches (including beta), you can upgrade to the latest version of Mealie without performing a site Export/Restore.
 This process was required in previous versions of Mealie, however we've automated the database migration process to make it easier to upgrade.
 Not that if you were using the v0.5.x version, you CANNOT upgrade to the latest version automatically.
 You must follow the migration instructions in the documentation.

-Links

 - [Migration From v0.5.x](./migrating-to-mealie-v1.md)